 8. It’s a one-time only offer

-For your downsizer contribution to be eligible, the proceeds from the sale of your home must be either exempt or partially exempt from capital gains tax (CGT) under the main resident exemption (or entitled to the exemption if it was purchased prior to 20 September 1985).
+For your downsizer contribution to be eligible, the proceeds from the sale of your home must be either exempt or partially exempt from CGT under the main resident exemption (or entitled to the exemption if it was purchased prior to 20 September 1985).

 9. There’s a time limit for making the contribution into super

-Under the downsizer contribution rules, you must make your downsizer contribution (or multiple contributions) within 90 days of receiving the sale proceeds (typically settlement day).
+Under the downsizer contribution rules, you must make your downsizer contribution (or multiple contributions providing the total amount is the lesser of the sale amount or $300,000 per person) within 90 days of receiving the sale proceeds (this is typically on settlement day).
 You need to apply for an extension if you require a longer period due to circumstances outside your control, such as ill health or a family death.